 In December 2022, the European Commission approved a new three-year cycle of the Project Safejournalists.net, which is a continuation of the previous two phases: the project Western Balkan's Regional Platform for advocating media freedom and journalists' safety (01.2016- 12.2018) and Safejournalist.net (02.2020-03.2023).
 The main objective of the Project is to empower and strengthen the role of the national journalists' associations, members of the Platform Safejournalists.net, to become effective and accountable independent actors in advocating and creating relevant media policies in their countries: Independent Journalists Association of Serbia (IJAS), Association of BH Journalists (BHJ), Croatian Journalists Association (CJA), Association of Journalists of Kosovo (AJK), Association of Journalists of Macedonia (AJM) and the Trade Union of Media of Montenegro (TUMM).
 The project is funded under the EU Civil Society Facility and Media Programme in favour of the Western Balkans and Turkey for 2021-2023 (IPA III).

-The advocacy research is designed and coordinated by Snežana Trpevska and Igor Micevski, research fellows of the Research Institute on Social Deviation provide prov on how safe journalists and other media actors feel when practicing their profession.
+on how safe journalists and other media actors feel when practicing their profession.
 It is composed of four groups of indicators: (1) Legal and Organisational Environment, (2) Due Prevention, (3) Due Process, and (4) Actual Safety.
 Based on this tool, a total of three research cycles were implemented: 2020 (pilot year), 2021 and 2022.

 Starting from 2023, the Safejournalists.net will combine the two (qualitative and quantitative) research tools into one single advocacy research project - Indicators on the level of media freedom and Journalists' Safety Index.
-The platform monitors the situation in seven countries: Albania, Bosnia and Herzegovina, Croatia, North Macedonia, Montenegro, Kosovo and Serbia.
+The platform monitors the situation in seven countries: Albania, Bosnia and Herzegovina, Croatia, North Macedonia, Montenegro, Kosovo3 and Serbia.